 2. Classification/Grading Method

-Each job is compared to groups of job characteristics, then aligned to fit with a grade classification using an objective job description.
+- Each job is compared to groups of job characteristics, then aligned to fit with a grade classification using an objective job description.

-Understanding what a job entails is crucial for accurate classification, as it outlines the specific duties, responsibilities, skills, and work environment of a job.
+- Understanding what a job entails is crucial for accurate classification, as it outlines the specific duties, responsibilities, skills, and work environment of a job.

-As positions progress through the grades, the system may be subjected to grade inflation.
+- As positions progress through the grades, the system may be subjected to grade inflation.

 3. Point factor method

 The point factor method is one of the most common methods used.
 It is a simple system in which each job is given a set number of points based on a number of factors, such as the level of skill required, the level of responsibility, and the working conditions.
+Collecting and analyzing data during this phase is crucial to ensure accurate evaluation elements and benchmarks.

 The point factor approach identifies job factors that add value and worth to a position.
 The job factors are separated into groups (i.e., skill, responsibility, effort) and assigned a numerical or weighted point value.
 The points for individual factors are added up to get a point value for the whole job.
+Collected data informs the point values assigned to these job factors, ensuring a fair and accurate assessment.

 The total number of points is then used to determine the salary for the job.
 The point factor method is relatively easy to understand and use, but it can be subject to bias and interpretation.
 The point factor method is the most commonly used approach to job evaluation.